chromium/chromium/docs/webui_build_configuration.md

            file) is used.
 out_folder: html_to_wrapper only.
 Specifies the location to write the wrapped
             files.
 If not specified, |target_gen_dir| is used.
+minify: html_to_wrapper only.
+Whether to minify HTML/CSS with
+        third_party/node/node_modules/html-minifier.
+Defaults to false.
 ```

 #### **Example**